 In addition to serving as the co-principal investigator for the NIH-funded Chronic Kidney Disease in Children (CKiD) study, Children's Mercy's Division Director of Nephrology Bradley A. Warady, MD, is recognized nationally as a leader in pediatric dialysis, committed to developing advanced treatment methods for pediatric end-stage renal disease.

 In recent years, the number of children in the U.S. diagnosed with kidney stones has grown significantly.
-Children's Mercy Hospitals and Clinics in Kansas City has seen a large increase in these patients and is leading research to determine the cause.
+Children's Mercy Kansas City has seen a large increase in these patients and is leading research to determine the cause.

 One of the primary areas of research in the NIH-funded Chronic Kidney Disease in Children (CKiD) study is cardiovascular disease (CVD), because of the significant impact this complication can have on the outcome of children with chronic kidney disease.